-- 1) The Final Research Project, while not by any means the only graded component of the course, is the single most important piece of work.
-The Final Research Project is due on the Wednesday (Reading Day) of Finals Week: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) are due in the grubby paws (and crowded inbox) of the instructor NO LATER than 6:30 PM on the Wednesday (Reading Day) of Finals Week. - 2) The Project Site Report is the main scholarly way in which the student may collaborate in the multimedia Medieval North Atlantic project, and promises to provide a permanent, public record of the student's research work in this course.
-The first draft of the Project Site Report is due during Week 7, on the Wednesday after the October Reading Days: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the Wednesday after Reading Days.
-The final draft of the Project Site Report is due during Week 13, on the Wednesday after Thanksgiving: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the Wednesday after Thanksgiving. - 3) The Group Interactive Fiction Project is the main creative way in which students may collaborate in the multimedia Medieval North Atlantic project, and promises to provide a permanent, public record of each student's creative work in this course.
-The first draft of the Interactive Fiction Project is due during Week 12, on the Wednesday before Thanksgiving: ONE (1) Printed paper copy AND ONE (1) electronic version (sent as a .zblorb email attachment) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the Wednesday before Thanksgiving.
-The final draft of the Interactive Fiction Project is due during Week 14, on the last day of class: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .zblorb and .gblorb [including pictures] email attachments) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the final Wednesday night of class. - 4) There will be a Final Exam in this course; it will be administered during finals week and will consist of three parts: - One (1) essay [from a selection of 2-3] on the History of Viking Britain - One (1) essay [from a selection of 2-3] on the Norse Sagas and Myths - A translation of a short sentence of Old Norse [already seen in class] with commentary on selected grammatical details of that sentence [already discussed in class] along with the reiteration of relevant paradigms [previously memorized for class]
+2) The Project Site Report is the main scholarly way in which the student may collaborate in the multimedia Medieval North Atlantic project, and promises to provide a permanent, public record of the student's research work in this course.
+The first draft of the Project Site Report is due during Week 7, on the Wednesday: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the Wednesday of that week.
+The final draft of the Project Site Report is due during Week 13: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) are due in the grubby paws (and crowded in-box) of the project Site Report is due during Week 13: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the Wednesday of that week.

+3) The Group Interactive Fiction Project is the main creative way in which students may collaborate in the multimedia Medieval North Atlantic project, and promises to provide a permanent, public record of each student's creative work in this course.
+The first draft of the Interactive Fiction Project is due during Week 12: ONE (1) Printed paper copy AND ONE (1) electronic version (sent as a .zblorb email attachment) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the Wednesday of that week.
+The final draft of the Interactive Fiction Project is due during Week 14, on the last day of class: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .zblorb and .gblorb [including pictures] email attachments) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the final draft of the Interactive Fiction Project is due during Week 14, on the last day of class: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .zblorb and .gblorb [including pictures] email attachments) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the final Wednesday night of class.